 Complete this form and an environmental solutions professional will respond shortly or call 800.963.4776 to speak with a representative now (Mon - Fri: 8:00am - 5:00pm).

 Thank you.
 A WM representative will get in touch with you as soon as possible.

 Used and broken electronic products have become a major problem for landfills nationwide.
 Most electronics contain heavy metals such as lead, cadmium, beryllium and brominated flame retardants.
 When old electronic equipment is thrown into landfills, these toxic materials can leach into the soil and contaminate groundwater, posing a threat to human health and the environment.
 E-waste has also been linked to increases in air pollution.

 Computers and televisions, particularly those with old-fashioned cathode ray tubes (CRTs) are particularly rich in toxic contaminants.
 With the United States throwing out an estimated three million tons of used electronics every year, it's no surprise the EPA blames e-waste for 70 percent of all toxic contaminants currently in America's landfills.

 State and federal governments are addressing this threat through legislation and regulation.
 Many states now require e-waste be handled like or more stringently than paint, solvents, insecticides and other household hazardous wastes (HHW).
 Twenty-five states now mandate e-waste recycling, and more have similar legislation.

-Waste Management's Product Recovery Group (PRG) is committed to proper management of electronic waste.
+WM's Product Recovery Group (PRG) is committed to proper management of electronic waste.
 All nine PRG eCycling facilities hold these certifications: